Sex Crimes Defense Lawyer Serving Addison

 Why Choose a Sexual Assault Defense Attorney from Rosenthal Kalabus & Therrian?

 Sex charges can jeopardize your reputation and freedom.
-Choosing the right defense attorney to help you face prosecution for a sex offense in Addison may mean the difference between a conviction and getting your life back.
-Let the legal team from Rosenthal Kalabus & Therrian help you navigate the criminal justice system as you seek to resolve your charges because:
+Choosing the right criminal defense attorney in Addison to help you face prosecution for a sex offense may mean the difference between a conviction and getting your life back.
+Let the legal team from Rosenthal Kalabus & Therrian help you handle the criminal justice system as you seek to resolve your charges because:

 • We take pride in our legal representation, combining professional and personalized approaches to ensure we meet your needs and goals.
-Our attorneys will work with you directly during your case to understand your unique situation.
+You will work directly with an experienced attorney during your case to understand your unique situation.
 You can rest assured that we will leave no stone unturned in pursuing the best possible resolution to your sex charges.

-• Our attorneys will fight as hard as needed to protect your rights and interests.
-We have the necessary experience and skills to defend you in state or federal court.
+• Our criminal defense lawyers will fight as hard as needed to protect your rights and interests.
+We have the necessary experience and skills to defend you in state or federal court, and our criminal defense lawyers have the expertise to defend against serious charges.
 Our firm has a proven track record of successful results in various sex cases.

 • You can contact our firm 24/7; you will always reach someone to get legal advice, schedule an appointment, or learn about your case’s status.